"In any given moment we have two options: to step forward into growth or step back into safety."

 [Not currently accepting new clients].
 Life often comes with many unexpected challenges and we can often feel overwhelmed by big feelings and life events.
 Sometimes this can lead us to feeling stuck, not knowing which steps to take to move forward in life.
 I create a safe and supportive environment where we can explore life’s challenges together.
 My goal is to help guide you through processing your thoughts, feelings, and behaviors, and learn healthier ways of coping with life’s stressors.

-Talia Gutlove, LMSW
+Talia Gutlove, LCSW

 Jeraldine Fedoriw, LMSW